VS

 German consumers are increasingly sensitive to environmental and energy issues.
 They are therefore more inclined to choose electric cars, which are considered to be more environmentally friendly than internal combustion engine cars.

 Despite this growth, Germany is still a long way from its targets.
-In fact, the the German government's target is to have 15 million electric vehicles on the road by 2030.
+The fact is, the German government's target is to have 15 million electric vehicles on the road by 2030.
 To reach this target, sales of electric vehicles will have to increase significantly.

-Continued public policies in favor of the energy transition, and the arrival of new electric models at even more attractive prices, should help to sustain growth in the German electric vehicle market.
+The continuation of public policies in favour of the energy transition, and the arrival of new electric models at even more attractive prices, should help to sustain growth in the market for electric vehicles in Germany.

 1 - Volkswagen ID.3

-The Volkswagen ID.3 is an electric compact electric sedan compact sedan.
-Powered by a 150 kW (204 hp) electric motor, it accelerates from 0 to 100 km/h in 7.9 seconds.
-Its maximum range is 425 km, enough to meet the needs of most drivers.
+La Volkswagen ID.3 is a compact electric saloon which offers convincing performance.
+It is powered by a 150 kW (204 bhp) electric motor that enables it to accelerate from 0 to 100 km/h in 7.9 seconds.
+It has a maximum range of 425 km, enough to meet the needs of most drivers.

-The ID.3 is agile and comfortable to drive.
-It's also well equipped, with a wide range of standard features, including a 10-inch touchscreen, navigation system and quality audio system.
+The ID.3 is an agile and comfortable car to drive.
+It's also well-equipped, with a wide range of standard features, including a 10-inch touchscreen, a navigation system and a quality audio system.

 2 - Tesla Model 3

-The Tesla Model 3 is an electric family sedan offering exceptional performance.
+La Tesla Model 3 is an electric family saloon that offers exceptional performance.
 It is available in two versions: Standard Autonomy Plus and Long Autonomy.

-The Autonomie Standard Plus version boasts 276 hp and accelerates from 0 to 100 km/h in 6.1 seconds.
-Maximum range is 513 km.
+The Autonomie Standard Plus version offers 276 bhp and accelerates from 0 to 100 km/h in 6.1 seconds.
+Its maximum range is 513 km.

-The Grande Autonomie version boasts 441 hp and accelerates from 0 to 100 km/h in 4.4 seconds.
-Maximum range is 629 km.
+The Long Range version offers 441 bhp and accelerates from 0 to 100 km/h in 4.4 seconds.
+It has a maximum range of 629 km.

-Both versions of the Model 3 can reach a top speed of 260 km/h.
-They also feature a fast-charging function that recovers up to 282 km of range in just 15 minutes.
+Both versions of the Model 3 are capable of reaching a top speed of 260 km/h.
+They also feature a fast-charging function that can recover up to 282 km of range in just 15 minutes.

 3 - Audi Q4 e-tron